msantolini/dynamo/README.md

 ## Computation of DYNAMO accuracies
 The core of the DYNAMO computation and accuracy evaluation are done in compAccuracies.R (reproduces figure 4b).

-## Robustness to network perturbation
+## Comparison between model accuracy and network features
-The code corresponding to network perturbation (as in Figure 2g) is compEdgeRemoval.R.
+The code plotAccuracyVsFeatures.R computes the association between model accuracy and network features once DYNAMO has been used for several BioModels (reproduces figure 2G).